 David Saloner, PhD, is a Professor in the Department of Radiology and Biomedical Imaging, and Director of the Vascular and Cardiac Research Group at the University of California, San Francisco.
 He is also the Director and Founder of the Vascular Imaging Research Center at the San Francisco Veterans Affairs Medical Center.

 Dr. Saloner’s research program focuses on the study of cardiovascular diseases using radiological imaging methods.
-At the Vascular Imaging Research Center, Dr. Saloner and his colleagues pursue a variety of approaches in order to understand atherosclerotic vascular disease.
-Projects include numerical simulations, phantom studies, and MRA carotid studies.
-At the Interventional Magnetic Resonance Imaging Center, Dr. Saloner and his colleagues focus on aneurysm studies and stent-graft studies.
+Dr. Saloner and his colleagues pursue a variety of approaches in order to understand atherosclerotic and aneurysmal vascular disease.
+Projects include numerical simulations, phantom studies, and longitudinal in vivo studies of vascular evolution over time.

 Magnetic resonance imaging, angiography, vascular disease, hemodynamics, atherosclerosis, aneurysmal disease, interventional MRI